moyevka/kitTools/README.md

 Useful for applying LUTs to your scene.
 Wrapper for the Vectorfield node for ease of use.
 Includes luma / chroma and a mix slider.

 ### kitRGBInvert
-Inverts an image in the RGB space rather than linear, gives slightly different results.
+Inverts an image in sRGB gamma rather than linear, gives slightly different results.

 ### kitInvReinhard & kitReinhard
 Applies an inverse Reinhard tonemap to the input, boosting original values that approach 1 to pretty extreme luminance values.
 Useful for nicer bokeh highlights, glints & glows, whatever effect that benefits from HDR inputs.